 Not only are you competing for national ranking with USA Cycling but for the Go Nuts Biking series win!
-At the. conclusion of each XC/Cross Country Series, overall winners will be recognized 1st through 3rd and invited to the GNR banquet at the end of the year.
+At the. conclusion of each XC/Cross Country Series, overall winners will be recognized 1st through 3rd place.
 First place winners in Pro, CAT1, CAT2, Single Speed, CAT3, Clydesdale, Sasquatch, and/or Women’s Novice will be given a Go Nuts Championship Jerseys for each series win.
 Collegiate winners for the Spring XC Series ranking 1st through 3rd place with 5 completed races will also be given a Go Nuts Championship Jerseys.

 USA Cycling Official Guidelines will be followed for all races.

-1) You must COMPLETE at least 5 races per series to qualify.
+1) You must COMPLETE at least 5 races for Southeast series to qualify.

 5) You must complete race on the bike you started on.